-Designed a retailer display that increased product placements and resulted in 8% annual sales growth.
+Designed a retailer display that increased product placements and resulted in 8 percent annual sales growth.

 Worked with our wholesale distributors to identify under performing retailers to include in a new marketing program.
-Efforts resulted in increased product placements and 8% annual sales growth.
+Efforts resulted in increased product placements and 8 percent annual sales growth.

 2. You decreased expenses.

-Wrote an RFP for a new telecom service provider that resulted in improved user features and a 4% decrease in annual expense.
+Wrote an RFP for a new telecom service provider that resulted in improved user features and a 4 percent decrease in annual expense.

 Analyzed responses to an RFP for a new telecom provider.
 Identified three vendors for on-site interviews.
-Change resulted in a 4% decrease in annual expense.
+Change resulted in a 4 percent decrease in annual expense.